biman-zen/springboard_capstonetwo/README.md

-# Predict used vehicle price using DSM
+# Predict Used Vehicle Price Using DSM

 This machine learning project tackles the challenge of predicting used car prices.
 It uses a dataset scraped from Craigslist and Carvana in 2021, available on [Kaggle](https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data).
 A significant portion of this work focused on feature engineering to prepare the raw data for modeling.
 I leveraged four different machine learning algorithms, including K-Nearest Neighbors (KNN) and Random Forest Regression, using 5-fold cross-validation to predict the vehicle price.
 The top-performing model achieved an impressive average error rate of 1.5%.
 For a detailed discussion of the analysis and results, please refer to the "CapstoneII_FinalReport_CLUsedCarDataset.pdf" report.